 - You may also want to have a basic understanding of whether you will be allowed to continue to contribute to US Social Security when you work overseas so you can discuss this with your future employer.

 - Consider a rollover of your old retirement plan accounts into an IRA so you have greater control of what you invest in.
+However, you may want to consolidate all in 401(k) if you intend to leave permanently.

 - Even if you leave all your retirement accounts where they are, make sure you have online or phone access to all of them.